Shlackka/guess-the-god/README.md

     - **CSS3**: Used for styling the web pages.
 CSS3 ensures that the application has a visually appealing and consistent design.
 It includes the use of Flexbox and Grid for layout, and media queries for responsiveness.

     - **JavaScript**: Used for adding interactivity to the web application.
 JavaScript powers the game's logic, user interactions, dynamic content updates, and animations.
-    Aswell as the use of modules to improve readability and scalability in the future.
+    As well as the use of modules to improve readability and scalability in the future.

     - **Markdown**: Used to write the README.